JelleDamen/PushwooshMvvmCrossPlugin/ README.md

 	}

 ## Android
-On android you have to set some permissions in the AndroidManifest.xml (See sample project or pushwoosh documentation).
-On the main activity you have to set some intent filter and you have to override the OnNewIntent method in the main activity.
+On android you have to set some permissions in the AndroidManifest.xml (See sample project or Pushwoosh documentation).
+On the main activity you have to set an intent filter and you have to override the OnNewIntent method in the main activity.

 	[Activity(Label = "View for FirstViewModel")]
 		[IntentFilter (new string[]{"pushwoosh.sample.droid.MESSAGE"}, Categories = new string[]{"android.intent.category.DEFAULT"})]